To Rowhedge by ferry across the River Colne

 - In 150 metres you come to a tarmac road , which you cross and then pass through a wooden kissing gate and into Ministry of Defence land.
 You nevertheless continue on, following the public footpath sign, your direction 295° initially.
 In 30 metres the path bears left and in a further 70 metres ignore a signposted fork to the right and keep on the main path, your direction 240°.

-- In 220 metres you come to a path crossing where you go straight on, along a more minor path, marked by a (possibly overgrown) low post on the left with yellow paint on top, your direction 260° initially, soon swinging left then right.
+- In 220 metres you come to a path crossing where you go straight on along a more minor path, marked by a (possibly overgrown) low post on the left with yellow arrow, your direction 260° initially, soon swinging left then right.

-- In 60 metres, at a clearing, you ignore the way your path seems to be going right, to carry straight on.
-Bear right with your main path 35 metres later, your direction 325°.
+- In 60 metres, at a clearing, you ignore the way your path seems to be going right, to carry straight on .
+In 35 metres bear right with your main path, your direction 325°.
 Keeping straight on, in 50 metres you come to a car-wide earth track and path junction where you go left on this track, your direction 265°.

 - In 30 metres you cross a car-wide track to continue more or less straight on (slightly to your left), your direction 230° and with a fence on your left-hand side.

-- Ignore all ways off to stay on the main way.
+- Ignore all ways off to stay on the main way through woodland.
 In 100 metres ignore a stile on your left and in a further 40 metres ignore a track to the left, to keep straight on.
-In a further 400 metres, having ignored several ways off, ignore a grassy car-wide fork left to keep on your main track.
+In a further 400 metres, having ignored several ways off, ignore a grassy car-wide fork to the left to keep on your main track.
 In 145 metres you cross a path (by a sign warning of the Military Firing Range) to keep on the main track.
-In 200 metres you pass a heavy metal fieldgate, to go out through bollards on to a lay-by of the B1025 , where you go left, in 25 metres joining the B road.
-Continue ahead along the left-hand verge of the road and in 200 metres you cross over Roman River to go immediately left on Haye Lane, signposted Nature Reserve..
+In 200 metres you pass a heavy duty metal fieldgate, to go out through bollards on to a lay-by of the B1025 road , where you go left, in 25 metres joining the B road.
+Continue ahead along the left-hand verge of the road and in 200 metres you cross over Roman River to go immediately left on Haye Lane.

-- In 400 metres, towards the top of the hill, with Woodside Cottages on your right, you need to go left on a gravel car lane , signposted Byway, your direction 80°, in 30 metres passing the entrance to Haye Cottage on your right.
+- In 400 metres, towards the top of the hill, with Woodside Cottages on your right, turn left on a gravel car lane, signposted Byway, your direction 80°, in 30 metres passing the entrance to Haye Cottage on your right.

 - In 320 metres you pass Haye Farm on your left-hand side and in 750 metres West House Farm (both marked on the OS map).

-- In 80 metres at a triangular green with a sign in its middle for Fingringhoe, fork left, your direction 75°, coming to the main road in 35 metres, where you go left, your direction 45°.
+- In 80 metres at a triangular green with a large oak tree in its middle and a sign for Fingringhoe to one side, fork left, your direction 75°, coming to the main road in 35 metres, where you go left, your direction 45°.

 - In 25 metres you pick up a path parallel to (and to the right of) the road, to continue on.

 - In 150 metres you rejoin the main road to go onwards.
-In 120 metres you pass the Whalebone pub on your left-hand side, to keep straight on to the Church of St Andrew’s, Fingringhoe.
+In 120 metres you pass the Whalebone pub on your left-hand side, to keep straight on to the Church of St Andrew’s, Fingringhoe, (worth a visit).

-- In 100 metres take the public footpath signposted to your left, your direction 350°, down the private drive of Mill House.
+- In 100 metres [!] take the public footpath to your left your direction 350°, which heads down the private drive of Mill House.
 In 125 metres you walk down the right-hand side of Roman River Mill, on the tarmac road.
-At the end of its garden, on the right-hand side, go down steps and over a stile, to go downwards on to the John Brunning Walk, your direction 10°, on a grassy path between wire fences.
+At the end of its garden, on the right-hand side, go down steps to go downwards on to the John Brunning Walk, your direction 10°, on a grassy path between wire fences.

-- In 60 metres go over a stile onto a wooden footbridge with two handrails, by Roman River.
-In 60 metres swing left with the path and in a further 50 metres, ignore the stile to the left, to keep right on the John Brunning Way , following its arrows and keeping beside the river.
+- In 60 metres go over a wooden footbridge with two handrails, by Roman River.
+In 60 metres swing left with the path and in a further 50 metres, ignore the stile to the left, to keep right on the John Brunning Way, following its arrows and keeping beside the river.

 - Ignore ways off.
-In 200 metres, with a footpath post on your right, ignore the path ahead and bear right down to the river , your direction 120°.
+In 200 metres, with a footpath post on your right, ignore the path ahead and bear right back down to the river, your direction 120°.
 In a further 200 metres go over a bridge with metal handrails.
 In 130 metres ignore a signposted fork to the left.